-You receive daily feedback from customers on your services.
-There is room for improvement.
+You have a look at your customer satisfaction figures and it turns out there's room for improvement.
 But where to start?
-Your first step: mapping a customer journey.
+Your first step: mapping a stand-out customer journey.

 Optimise what's important in your services

 McKinsey found that organizations that offer good services from start to finish have higher customer satisfaction, lower customer churn rate and happier customers.
 And providing good services all-round works better than trying to exceed your customers’ expectations with gimmicks.

 With a customer journey, you put yourself in your customer’s shoes.
 Simply create a profile of one or more stereotypical customers and look at your services through their eyes.
 Map all interactions and channels the customer uses to reach his goal - his problem being solved quickly and smoothly.

 This way, you discover which elements in the customer journey need some attention.
 Once you know, you can improve on those elements.

 I wrote a whole blog post on this, but in a nutshell it's about starting small and aiming big.
 Start with, for example, the most common customer journey in IT service management: a customer who wants a solution for a disruption.
 Map it out together with one or two customers, and find where there may be points of improvement.